vert3xo/purgatory-server/README.md

 `bans.yml` file is for storing banned player's UUIDs, display names and reasons for bans.
 This file should **not** be edited.

 # WIP
-Permissions not yet implemented.
-Until I add them you won't be able to stop players from banning whoever they want!
+~~Permissions not yet implemented.
+Until I add them you won't be able to stop players from banning whoever they want!~~ Permissions are now working
 Unban system not yet implemented.
 If you want to unban a player you will have to manually remove their entry from `bans.yml` file.